jesseduffield/jesseduffield.github.io/_posts/2022-3-5-Testing-Private-Methods.md

 - [Testing private methods (don't do it)](https://fishbowl.pastiche.org/2003/03/28/testing_private_methods_dont_do_it) - Charles Miller
 - [Test private methods](https://oli.me.uk/test-private-methods/) - Oliver Caldwell
 - [The case against private methods](https://osoco.es/thoughts/2018/10/the-case-against-private-methods/) - José san leandro

+\* One commenter mentioned they actually have created a system with tens of thousands of integrations tests to the exclusion of unit tests, but I believe the broader point stands: testing at higher levels of encapsulation is expensive and I can't think of any cases where you would need to do this unless you ancitipate all lower forms of encapsulation to be completely refactored.